clebin/SpectrumAssetMaker/README.md

 ### Known Issues:

-* Don't leave gaps in the middle of tilesets as this will cause errors.
+* Leaving gaps in the middle of tilesets (ie. no paper/ink/bright properties) will cause errors.

 * This tool is work-in-progress and features are currently in flux.